 Inspired by Celtic history and the shamrock, this design has Irish written all over it.
 Ideal if you’ve ever been to Ireland on a memorable trip, or if you both have Irish heritage.
 A unique 2 carat moissanite sits atop, while laurel leaf designs and emeralds make this a stunning and dazzling engagement ring!

-The Catham Emerald is such a great choice because of how soft genuine emerald is on the hardness scale.
+The cultured Emerald is a great choice because of how soft genuine emerald is on the hardness scale.
 For more information on gemstone hardness, check out our guide here.

 3) Celtic Sapphire Engagement Ring